Taking The Profit Out Of Killing 'Net Neutrality' - Slashdot

 Why woudn't throttling this be practical?
 If the ISPs are free to throttle everything else, and they don't mind their customers suffering, why would they stop at a VPN, especially a VPN that is meant to stop throttling.
 In fact they can throttle it much more than any other type of content, since it just means that the users will stop using it and switch back to accessing their content directly.

+It's actually more practical to throttle everything other than their approved content from a technical standpoint.
+Whitelisting your golden IP ranges is rather easy.

-HAHAHAHAHA wtf is this (Score:1)
+HAHAHAHAHA wtf is this (Score:5, Insightful)

 Yeah, lets solve this buy paying ZT a ransom instead of AT&T or Verizon.